 Creating a space where these relationships can thrive has been enhanced by the introduction of Lincolnshire’s Caring2Learn programme four years ago.

-The programme started out as a pilot project through the Partners in Practice government initiative, with social workers being invited to train alongside foster carers to improve educational outcomes for looked after children and young people.
-Caring2Learn’s success means that the model has now been embed within the fostering teams.
+The programme started out as a pilot project through the Partners in Practice government initiative, with social workers being invited to train alongside foster carers to improve educational outcomes for looked-after children and young people.
+Caring2Learn’s success means that the model has now been embedded within the fostering teams.

-The programme is modelled around trauma informed practice and ties in with the solution-focused, relationship building features found in the authorities practice model Signs of Safety.
+The programme is modelled around trauma-informed practice and ties in with the solution-focused, relationship-building features found in the authority’s practice, model Signs of Safety.
 It has a hub support network that allows foster carers and other practitioners involved in the child’s care to seek peer support and share best practice as part of a community.

 “Over 200 Lincolnshire’s foster carers – 97% – of are participating in the programme,” says Emma-Jane.
 “We work closely with foster carers, residential carers and school teachers – everyone involved in a child’s life – to create a supportive structure around them.

-“This has led to a very strong and developing foster carer community with a strong online presence in which carers provide one another with support solutions as well as a bit of reassurance and fun.
+“This has led to a very strong and developed foster carer community with a strong online presence in which carers provide one another with support solutions as well as a bit of reassurance and fun.”

 Engagement is predominantly though training events, WhatsApp and Facebook groups and meeting with foster carer champions.